sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 # 1. Usage Agreement

 By using Eurasiadex, you agree to the rules and terms, if not, please refrain from using the bot.
-Discord Servers are responsible for their memebers, and access may be revoked if it's demmed necessary.
+Discord Servers are responsible for their members, and access may be revoked if it's demmed necessary.

 # 2. User Conduct